ucbds-infra/otter-grader/docs/otter_service.md

 ## Building the Images

 Once you have cloned your assignments repo onto your Otter Service deployment, use the command `otter service build` to add assignments to the database and create their Docker images.
-Note that it is often necessary to run `otter service build` with `sudo` so that you have the necessary permissions; in this section, assume that we have prepended each command with `sudo`.
+Note that it is often necessary to run `otter service build` with `sudo` so that you have the necessary permissions; in this section, assume that we have prepended each command with `sudo -E`.

 The builder takes one positional argument that corresponds to the path to the assignments repo; this is assumed to be `./` (i.e. it is assumed to be the working directory).
 It also has four arguments corresponding to Posgres connection information (the host, port, username, and password which default to `localhost`, `5432`, `root`, and `root`, resp.), an optional `--image` flag to change out the base image for the Docker images (defaults to `ucbdsinfra/otter-grader`), and quiet `-q` flag to stop Docker from printing to the console on building the images.